Kota

 Who Can Apply for a Maternity Leave in Ireland?

-How Much Maternity Leave Are You Entitled to in Ireland?
+How Much Maternity Leave Are Your Employees Entitled to Get in Ireland?

-You must take at least two weeks of your maternity leave before your baby's expected date of birth and a minimum of four weeks of leave after your baby is born.
+Employees must take at least two weeks of maternity leave before their baby's expected date of birth and a minimum of four weeks of leave after their baby is born.

-There are also special provisions if your child is born earlier or later than the expected due date.
+Special provisions apply if an employee’s child is born earlier or later than the expected due date.

-• Early Birth: If the baby arrives more than four weeks earlier than your expected due date (premature birth) and you haven’t started your maternity leave yet, you can begin your 26-week leave from your child's birth date.
+• Early Birth: If a baby is born more than four weeks before the employee’s expected due date (premature birth) and maternity leave hasn’t yet started, the 26-week leave can commence from the child’s birth date.

-• Late Birth: If the baby is late, and you have less than four weeks of your maternity leave left, you can request an additional unpaid leave to get at least four weeks of maternity leave post-childbirth.
+• Late Birth: If the baby is late, and the employee has less than four weeks of maternity leave left, they can request an additional unpaid leave to get at least four weeks of maternity leave post childbirth.

 But look:

-Even if your employer doesn't offer maternity pay, you can apply for Maternity Benefit, a social welfare payment for pregnant employees from the Department of Social Protection (DSP).
+Even if you don’t provide maternity pay, pregnant employees may qualify for Maternity Benefit — a social welfare payment from the Department of Social Protection (DSP).

-To qualify for Maternity Benefit, you must be covered by Pay Related Social Insurance (PRSI) and fulfil certain eligibility requirements, which will determine your leave entitlements.
+To qualify for Maternity Benefit, your employees must be covered by Pay Related Social Insurance (PRSI) and fulfil certain eligibility requirements, which will determine their leave entitlements.

 Learn more about Maternity Benefit Qualification Criteria and its Payment Rates

-If you're employed, you can apply for Maternity Benefit at least six weeks before your maternity leave starts.
-If you're self-employed, you can apply at least 12 weeks in advance.
+Employees must apply for Maternity Benefit at least six weeks before their maternity leave starts.
+Self-employed individuals can apply at least 12 weeks in advance.
 But remember, Maternity Benefit payments aren’t available to individuals on additional maternity leave.

-When Should You Notify Your Employer That You’re Going on a Maternity Leave?
+When Should Employees Notify Their Employer That They’re Going on a Maternity Leave?

-• You must give your employer a written notice at least four weeks before starting your leave and provide medical certificates stating your baby's expected due date.
+• Employees must give you a written notice at least four weeks before starting their leave and provide medical certificates stating their baby's expected due date.

-• If you plan on taking additional maternity leave, you must give your employer at least four weeks' notice before your expected return date from your ordinary leave.
-You can also apply for an additional maternity leave at the same time as you apply for your ordinary leave.
+• If employees plan on taking additional maternity leave, they must give you at least four weeks' notice before their expected return date from ordinary leave.
+They can also apply for an additional maternity leave at the same time as they apply for an ordinary leave.

-• To cancel your maternity leave request, you must send a written notice to your employer stating that you want to withdraw your application as soon as you change your mind.
+• If your employees want to cancel their maternity leave request, they must send a written notice to you stating that they want to withdraw their application as soon as they change their mind.

-What Are Your Employment Protection Rights While You’re on Maternity Leave?
+What Employment Protection Rights Must Employers Provide to Employees on Maternity Leave?

-• Job protection: Your position at work will remain secure while you're on maternity leave, attending medical appointments.
+• Job protection: Ensure the employee's position remains secure while they’re on maternity leave or attending medical appointments and classes.

-• Preserved employee benefits: During maternity leave, you still get to keep all your job benefits like annual leave, public holiday pay, and regular salary raises.
+• Preserved employee benefits: During maternity leave, your employees still get to keep all their job benefits like annual leave, public holiday pay, and regular salary raises.

-• Paid time off from work: You can take paid time off work for medical appointments before and after childbirth, one set of ante-natal classes, and breastfeeding breaks.
+• Paid time off from work: Employees can take paid time off work for medical appointments before and after childbirth, one set of ante-natal classes, and breastfeeding breaks.

-• Guaranteed return to work: After your maternity leave ends, you can return to your old job.
-If, for some reason, you can't return to the same job, the company should offer you suitable alternative work that's just as good in terms of pay and work conditions.
+• Guaranteed return to work: After an employee’s maternity leave ends, they can return to their old job.
+If, for some reason, the employee can't return to the same job, you should offer them suitable alternative work that's just as good in terms of pay and work conditions.

-• Protection against unfair dismissal: You're protected from unfair treatment at work, like being fired, laid off, or suspended unfairly because of your pregnancy.
-This protection starts from the beginning of your maternity leave until your leave ends.
+• Protection against unfair dismissal: Your employees are protected from unfair treatment at work, such as being fired, laid off, or suspended unfairly because of their pregnancy.
+This protection starts from the beginning of their maternity leave until their leave ends.

 4 FAQs on Maternity Leave in Ireland

-1. Is it Possible to Postpone Maternity Leave in Ireland?
+1. Is it Possible for Employees to Postpone Their Maternity Leave in Ireland?

-You can postpone your maternity leave in Ireland under certain conditions:
+Your employees can postpone their maternity leave in Ireland under certain conditions, such as:

-• You can only postpone your maternity leave if your child has been hospitalised for serious medical reasons that require hospital care and not just for minor illnesses.
+• If their child has been hospitalised for serious medical reasons that require hospital care and not just for minor illnesses.

-• You must have taken at least 14 weeks of maternity leave before and at least four weeks of leave after childbirth.
+• If they have taken at least 14 weeks of maternity leave before and at least four weeks of leave after childbirth.

-If you meet these conditions, you can return to work and postpone the rest of your maternity leave for up to six months.
+• If your employees meet these conditions, they can return to work and postpone the rest of their maternity leave for up to six months.

-For postponement of maternity leave, you must inform your employer in writing immediately.
-However, they do have the right to deny your request.
+For postponement of maternity leave, your employees must inform you in writing immediately.
+However, as their employer, you do have the right to deny their request.

-2. What Other Leave Are Available for New or Expecting Parents in Ireland?
+2. What Other Leaves Are Available for New or Expecting Parents on Your Team in Ireland?

 Besides maternity leave, new or expectant parents in Ireland (if eligible) can claim the following leave:

-• Parental Leave: You can take up to 26 weeks of unpaid leave to look after your children if they're under 12.
+• Parental Leave: Employees can take up to 26 weeks of unpaid leave to look after their children if they're under 12.

-• Paternity Leave: If you're a male parent (the father, mother's partner, or the adoptive parent in adoption cases), you can take two weeks of paternity leave.
-You can use this leave within the first six months after your child's birth or adoption.
+• Paternity Leave: Male parents (i.e., the father, mother's partner, or the adoptive parent in adoption cases), can take two weeks of paternity leave.
+Your male employees can use this leave within the first six months after their child's birth or adoption.

-• Parent's Leave: You can get seven weeks of leave to spend time with your child during the first two years after birth or after you adopted them.
+• Parent's Leave: Employees can get seven weeks of leave to spend time with their children during the first two years after birth or after they adopt them.

-• Adoptive Leave: If you're adopting a child as a couple or a single parent, you can take up to 24 weeks of adoptive leave.
+• Adoptive Leave: If an employee adopts a child as a couple or a single parent, they can take up to 24 weeks of adoptive leave.

-• Leave for Medical Care: If you're a parent or carer, you can take five days of unpaid leave to provide full-time care to someone with serious health issues.
+• Leave for Medical Care: Employees who are parents or carers can take five days of unpaid leave to provide full-time care to someone with serious health issues.

 3. How Does Ireland’s Maternity Leave Compare Against Other EU Countries?